Racial whitening: European immigration to Brazil

-Working with the São Paulo Province, Brazil officially began incentivizing European immigration in 1884 when it created the semi-private Society for the Promotion of Immigration.
+Working with São Paulo Province, Brazil began incentivizing European immigration in 1884 when it created the semi-private Society for the Promotion of Immigration.
 The program was "responsible for informing European workers of employment opportunities available in São Paulo, paying their passage, overseeing their arrival in Brazil, and dispatching them to the coffee groves".
-By 1895, the State Department of Agriculture had taken control of the operation because São Paulo province was officially transformed into a state.
+By 1895, the São Paulo State Department of Agriculture took control as São Paulo province became a state.
 Until the abolition of slavery in 1888, Europeans were hesitant to emigrate because they believed that Brazilian farmers would treat them like slaves.
-After the abolition of slavery in 1888, Brazil was flooded with European immigrants.
+After the abolition of slavery, European flooded into Brazil.
 Statistics demonstrate that, "compared to 195,000 immigrants who arrived in Brazil between 1870 and 1889, immigration between 1890 and 1909 totaled 1,100,000".
-There was a constant decline in the Afro-Brazilian population between the censuses of 1872 and 1990, decreasing from 19.2% to under 5%, although the rate recovered to 6.2% at the 2000 census.
+There was a constant decline in the self-identification of "black" Brazilians between the censuses of 1872 and 1990, decreasing from 19.2% to under 5%, with twice as many respondents identifying as mixed-race "pardos."
+In 1960, over 60% of Brazilians self-identified as white.
 Once the European immigrants arrived in the late 19th century, most São Paulo immigrants worked as colonos (tenant farmers) who "received a fixed monetary income for maintaining a certain number of coffee trees plus a variable payment depending on the volume of the harvest".
 Apart from São Paulo, there was no subsidized immigration program in Brazil.
 In these areas, the libertos' experience varied: in Sergipe, vagrancy laws were implemented to force the free black population back onto the plantation, but some libertos stayed with their former employers or emigrated elsewhere.
 However, Afro-Brazilians' status improved with labor laws enacted during the Great Depression that required two thirds of businesses' new hires to be Brazilian-born.

 The arrival of European immigrants created a two-tiered labor market wherein immigrants dominated factory, commerce, industrial, and artisanal jobs, and Afro-Brazilians were relegated to seasonal or service jobs.
 Many freed slaves lacked the skill to compete with European immigrants in the technical jobs and may have preferred the variety of the service jobs.
 However, other historians like Florestan Fernandes attribute these labor market differences to a pre-emancipation mentality that avoided work during slavery and a lack of marketable skills to offer when the slaves were freed.
 Employed Afro-Brazilians demanded better working conditions after emancipation, but European immigrants, especially Italians, largely accepted lower pay and harsher treatment to secure a higher social position.
 Apart from their willingness, the source of the immigrants' vulnerabilities in the labor force was two fold: Brazil was populated with low-skilled immigrants who didn't have bargaining power with their employers, and most immigrants valued their spouse or child over joining a labor union that could get them fired.
 In one area of Brazil, "Eighty percent of the people who passed through the immigrant hostel in São Paulo city came as families".
 In São Paulo, child-labor was common because of the little pay that their parents received.